Dr. Popovich

 Why would I need my gallbladder removed?

-You may need to have your gallbladder removed if you’re experiencing complications from your gallstones.
-Common reasons for gallbladder surgery, also referred to as cholecystectomy, include:
+You may need gallbladder removal in Jersey City if you’re experiencing complications from gallstones.
+Common reasons for gallbladder surgery (cholecystectomy) include:

 • Gallstones in the gallbladder or bile duct